cesium/shell-basics/talk.md

 - To get you used to unix based systems

-## IT'S HARD!

-- Used to GUIs
-- Like gaming
-- Can't read error messages

 <aside class="notes">
 Gathers all tools in the same place
 GUI apps don't communicate well with each other (no commom interface)